KDE/digikam-doc/asset_management/data_protection.rst

 That's probably one of the reasons why, around 2001, that Adobe introduced its XML based XMP technology to replace the *Image Resource Block* technology of the nineties.
 XMP stands for **Extensible Metadata Platform**, a mixture of XML and RDF.
 It is a labeling technology that lets users embed data about a file in the file itself, the file info is saved using the extension :file:`*.xmp*` (signifying the use of XML/RDF).

 `XMP <https://en.wikipedia.org/wiki/Extensible_Metadata_Platform>`_: As much as ODF will be readable forever (since its containing text is written in clear text), XMP will preserve your metadata in a clearly understandable format XML.
 No danger here of not being able to read it later.
 It can be embedded into the image files or as a separate accompanying file (**Sidecar** concept).
-XMP can be used in PDF, JPEG, JPEG2000, GIF, PNG, HTML, TIFF, Adobe Illustrator, PSD, PostScript, Encapsulated PostScript, and video files.
+XMP can be used in PDF, JPEG, JPEG2000, GIF, PNG, HTML, TIFF, Adobe Illustrator, PSD, Postscript, Encapsulated Postscript, and video files.
 In a typical edited JPEG file, XMP information is typically included alongside Exif and IPTC data.

 .. figure:: images/dam_xmp_viewer.webp
     :alt: